isomerpages/moe-ast-pesta/_pesta-sg60-book/PESTA SG60 Book: For People And Country, Majullah!.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/PESTA Website Photo Album/Final_book_cover_design_picture.png">
 </div>
-<p>Here’s a polished website blurb you can drop in:</p>
+<p></p>
-<p>In this collection, Singapore’s PE fraternity offers a heartfelt gift
+<p>In this collection, PESTA offers a heartfelt gift to the nation—a celebration
-to the nation—a celebration of how lessons taught, games played, and students believed in can shape lives and leave a lasting legacy.
+of how lessons taught, games played, and students believed in can shape lives and leave a lasting legacy.
 Told through six themed chapters, the book journeys from the field to the heart:</p>
 <ul>
 <li>
 <p><strong>The Mission: United for Glory</strong> — the unifying spirit of